 Interns are expected to make a commitment of at least 18 hours per week and can maintain a flexible schedule throughout the semester.
-Internships are paid, and opportunities exist for excellent candidates to stay on for additional semesters and to transition to full-time employment.
+College and graduate school internships are paid, and opportunities exist for excellent candidates to stay on for additional semesters and to transition to full-time employment.

 This is an exciting opportunity to be introduced to the workings of New York government, gain familiarity with the people and politics that make the State and City tick, and contribute to the larger public policy debates of the day.

-To apply, please email your resume and cover letter to Elizabeth Lynam at email@example.com.
-Put Internship in the subject line of the email.
+To apply, please email your resume and cover letter to [email protected].